A symbol expressing the omnipotence of God

 God is everywhere and we can know him through his creation which even children can see.
 Hence, even children don’t need anybody to point out that there is a creator (obooadee) who is the Supreme Being.

 This is a pervasive Akan world view that is so strongly held that it is the rare Akan who does not believe in God.
 Saying that even children do not need anybody to tell them that God exists suggests that it is foolish for an adult to claim He doesn’t.

 Literally: God won’t die for me to die.

 God is the one who sustains man’s existence.
-God is immortal and if man’s spirit is united with God’s, then God has to die for man to die.
-However, God can’t die, hence, man is also immortal.
+God is immortal and if man’s spirit is united with God’s, then God has to die for man to die but this can’t happen.
+Hence, man is also immortal.
 This idea is exhibited more clearly when the proverb is rendered as “Nyame bewe ansa na mawu” with literally translates to “God will die before I die.”
 Someone who quotes this proverb may be trying to signal to another who is threatening his life that he does not fear death or what man can do to him.

 This proverb is also sometimes rendered as “Nyame bewu na mawu.”
 This literally means “By the time God will die, I would have died.”
 Yes, this also shows the immortality of God, at least with respect to man.
 However, I’m not so sure how that is supposed to mean the same thing as “God will die before I die.”

 Literally: One person’s hand won’t be enough to cover God’s eye.

 God is great and mighty and all things that have to do with him are equally great and mighty.
 One human being cannot overpower God, or thwart his will, or stop him from being who he is.

 This proverb is used to solicit the help of others when there is a great task to be accomplished.
 Then the great task is like God’s eye and the inputs from the contributors are like hands trying to cover it.
 The more the hands, the faster the task can be accomplished.